eivra-sm/APM1110/FA 5/SINOCRUZ, ARVIE M-FA5.md

 table.
 Assume that the servers are independent.

-    <pre>               Percentage of Messages        Percentage of Errors
+                   Percentage of Messages        Percentage of Errors
     server 1                40                             1
     server 2                25                             2
-    server 3                35                            1.5</pre>
+    server 3                35                            1.5

 ``` {r}